Hornets vs. Wizards Player Props Betting Odds

-LaMelo Ball and Kyle Kuzma are two of the players with prop bets for the taking when the Charlotte Hornets and the Washington Wizards meet at Spectrum Center on Wednesday (at 7:00 PM ET).
+Kyle Kuzma and LaMelo Ball are two of the top players with prop bets for the taking when the Washington Wizards and the Charlotte Hornets square off at Capital One Arena on Friday (opening tip at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!